redco/goose-browser-environment/README.md

 # Goose Browser Environment

-Environment for Goose parser which allows to run it in common Browser
+Environment for [Goose Parser](https://github.com/redco/goose-parser) which allows to run it in common Browser.